Bell’s three-run homer lifts Nats to sweep of Blue Jays

 Juan Soto and Carter Kieboom also connected for Washington, which won back-to-back games for the first time since July 27-29.
 The Nationals had dropped 12 of 13 prior to the two-game interleague series.

 Marcus Semien homered twice and Teoscar Hernández went deep for the fourth consecutive game for Toronto, which has lost five of six since reaching a season-high 11 games over .500 on Aug.
-11.
+11. The Blue Jays completed interleague play with a 14-6 record, all against the NL East, but went 1-3 against the fourth-place Nationals.

 Hand (5-7), who was acquired on July 29 as part of Washington’s sell-off at the trade deadline, entered with one on in the seventh and Toronto clinging to a 5-4 lead.
-After Soto walked, Bell hit a drive to right for his 20th homer.
+After Soto walked, Bell hit a go-ahead drive to right.
 Two batters later, Kieboom tacked on a solo shot to left.

+Bell, who hit .113 with two homers and five RBIs in 53 April at-bats, has raised his average to .241.
+It’s his third career 20-homer season in his first year in Washington.

+“Josh is quietly having a pretty good year,” Washington manager Dave Martinez said.
+“He has 20 home runs, 65 RBIs after the way he started.
+This guy has done a tremendous job for us.”

 Mason Thompson (1-1) recorded the last two outs of the seventh for his first major league victory.
 Kyle Finnegan pitched 1 1/3 innings for his fourth save.